-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "All grievance responses shall include an explanation of the process for appealing the grievance response."
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "All grievance responses shall include an explanation of the process for appealing the grievance response."

-In a review of the 11 grievance responses, the Expert found that all 11 did not include an explanation of the process for appealing the grievance response.
+In a review of the 212 grievance responses, the Expert found that all 21 did not include an explanation of the process for appealing the grievance response.